What Are React Fragments?

 Basic Usage

-The simplest way to use fragments is with the shorthand syntax <> </>.
-This syntax allows you to write cleaner code, as shown below:
+The simple way to use fragments is with the short syntax <> </>.
+This syntax allows you to write cleaner code, Like below:

 javascriptCopy codefunction List() {